OregonDigital/metadata-ingest-form/README.md

 `build_association`'s passed-in `value` object would be the result of `asset.descMetadata.lcsh_subject`.

+There's a very simplistic example of this in the tests.
+There is a [SingleAttributeTranslator subclass](spec/support/single_translator_override.rb) which is used in the [attributes-to-form spec](spec/metadata/ingest/translators/attributes_to_form_spec.rb).

 *tl;dr*: This setup allows us to have a single object which houses all necessary state for a single attribute's conversion.